-1.2 Priority plans and targets for 2017/18
+1.2 Priority plans and targets for 2018/19

-- > Efficient and effective financial management - Operation clean audit outcome - Effective and efficient supply chain management processes and systems in line with the office of Chief Procurement Officer - Improve on the safe keeping and maintenance of assets (improvement of asset management, retrieval and retention of all materials from fixed assets to books, and teaching and learning supplies) - Incorporating risk management into our daily operations - Making the PMDS work effectively to assist in the overall attainment of the department's objectives (incl. alignment between departmental performance and individual performance) - > Improving our HR planning and implementation systems (incl. ensuring that all funded educator posts filled within a reasonable timeframe) - Appoint and retain competent, and qualified personnel (incl. appointment of teachers and principals)
+- Efficient and effective financial management. - Effective and efficient supply chain management processes and systems in line with the office of Chief Procurement Officer. - Improve on the safe keeping and maintenance of assets (improvement of asset management, retrieval and retention of all materials from fixed assets to books, and teaching and learning supplies). - > Incorporating risk management into our daily operations. - Making the PMDS work effectively to assist in the overall attainment of the department's objectives (incl. alignment between departmental performance and individual performance). - Ensuring that all schools are funded at a minimum requirement level.

-1.3 Strategic Objectives and Annual Targets for 2017/18
+1.3 Strategic Objectives

-Strategic Objective Evidence based planning and reporting Objective Statement treamline systems and procedures for evidence based planning and reporting in line with egulatory frameworks towards the achievement of 80% of targets by 2020 Baseline 59% of targets achieved in 2013/14
+Strategic Objective Evidence based planning and reporting Objective Statement Streamline systems and procedures for evidence based planning and reporting in line with regulatory frameworks towards the achievement of 75% of targets by 2020 Baseline 59% of targets achieved in 2013/14